-To reserve time for a faculty recital, a completed Application for Conservatory Event form must be submitted to Concert Production by the performing faculty member.
-We will also accept requests by email, including the performer’s name and instrument, as well as the desired venue, date, and time.
+To reserve time for a faculty recital, a completed Application for Conservatory Event form must be emailed to firstname.lastname@example.org by the performing faculty member.
+Please include the performer’s name and instrument, as well as the desired venue, date, and time.

-Due to the heavy concentration of student degree recitals and dress rehearsals, we will not schedule faculty recitals during the six weeks following spring recess.
+Due to the heavy concentration of student degree recitals and dress rehearsals, faculty recitals will not be scheduled during the second half of spring term.

 Recitals must be scheduled during academic weeks in predesignated slots, beginning at the following times: